Unpack your bags and go beyond the great names of the Renaissance to understand why Florence remains a key part of the Western imagination.

-Academy Travel study tours provide in-depth intellectual stimulation via regular background lectures, morning site visits, and free afternoons for individual exploration.
-You’ll ‘live like a local’ with accommodation in the historic centre.
+Academy Travel study tours offer in-depth intellectual stimulation, with regular lectures by your expert tour leader, morning site visits and plenty of free afternoons for individual exploration, all from comfortable accommodation in the heart of the historic city.

 COVID-19?
 Book with confidence